Vietnam.vn - Nền tảng quảng bá Việt Nam

 Despite strong revenue growth, the three giants Air China, China Eastern and China Southern Airlines still lost more than $1.7 billion last year.

-While Chinese consumers are now traveling domestically more due to the sluggish economy, the total number of visitors to China last year was only a third of 2019.
+While Chinese consumers are now traveling domestically more due to the sluggish economy , the total number of visitors to China last year was only a third of 2019.

 But analysts say the worst is over for Chinese airlines.
 Profits for China’s three major airlines are expected to return to positive territory in 2024, ranging from 6.1 billion to 9 billion yuan, according to QUICK-FactSet.
-In January, HSBC said Chinese airlines were on track to post record profits of around 20.4 billion yuan, or nearly $2.9 billion.
+In January, HSBC said Chinese airlines were on track to post record profits of perhaps 20.4 billion yuan, or nearly $2.9 billion.

 Tu Anh (according to Aviation Week/Nikkei)